 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-See separate articles Consent To Treatment (Mental Capacity and Mental Health Legislation), Consent To Treatment In Children (Mental Capacity and Mental Health Legislation) and Compulsory Hospitalisation.
+See separate Consent To Treatment (Mental Capacity and Mental Health Legislation), Consent To Treatment In Children (Mental Capacity and Mental Health Legislation) and Compulsory Hospitalisation articles.

 The Mental Capacity Act (2005) provides a statutory framework to empower and protect vulnerable people who are not able to make their own decisions.
 It makes it clear who can take decisions, in which situations, and how they should go about this.
 It enables people to plan ahead for a time when they may lose capacity.
 The Act replaces previous statutory schemes for Enduring Powers of Attorney and Court of Protection Receivers with reformed and updated schemes.
 The Mental Capacity Act applies to people aged 16 and over.

 The Act is underpinned by five key principles:

 - A presumption of capacity: every adult has the right to make his or her own decisions and must be assumed to have capacity to do so unless it is proved otherwise.

 - The right for individuals to be supported to make their own decisions: people must be given all appropriate help before anyone concludes that they cannot make their own decisions.